Norwegian Computing Center: Scientific departments

 to the petroleum industry.
 The group is a significant international contributor to research and services within reservoir description, stochastic modeling and geostatistics for the petroleum industry.
 The primary goal is to use statistical methods to reduce and quantify risk and uncertainty.
 The main area is stochastic modeling of the geology in petroleum reservoirs including upscaling and history matching.
 There is also a significant activity on all kinds of risk quantification, primarily within the energy sector.

-NR is the host for a Centre for research based innovation, Statistics for Innovation with a funding from the Research Council of Norway in the period 2007–2014.